Information Management and Rights

 Requests from Government Agencies/Law Enforcement

-Except in emergencies (for more information, see “Emergency Requests from Government Agencies/Law Enforcement” below), it is our policy to turn over private user information only upon receipt of a valid subpoena, search warrant, or court order, in each case issued by a US authority, in compliance with the Federal Rules of Criminal Procedure, the Federal Rules of Civil Procedure, and/or Indiana state law.
+Except in emergencies (for more information, see “Emergency Requests from Government Agencies/Law Enforcement” below), it is our policy to turn over private user information only upon receipt of a valid subpoena, search warrant, or court order, in each case issued by a United States authority, in compliance with the Federal Rules of Criminal Procedure, the Federal Rules of Civil Procedure, and/or Indiana state law.

 If available, we can provide the first and last names, phone number, email address currently assigned to a site owner, the date/time stamped IP address from which a site was created, the physical address, and transaction information to government agencies/law enforcement upon receipt of a valid subpoena.

-Except in emergencies, we require a court order or a warrant before providing additional IP addresses, or information relating to a specific post or a specific comment.
+Except in emergencies, we require a court order or a warrant before providing additional IP addresses or information relating to a specific post or a specific comment.

-We require a warrant before disclosing content of user communications to government agencies/law enforcement.
+We require a warrant before disclosing the content of user communications to government agencies/law enforcement.
 We also require a warrant before providing any non-public content information, such as private or draft post content, or pending comments.

 Requests in Civil Cases

-It is our policy to turn over private user information only upon receipt of either (1) a valid order from a US court, or (2) a subpoena served as part of an existing lawsuit that complies with Rule 45 of the Federal Rules of Civil Procedure and/or the Indiana Evidence: Uniform Interstate Depositions and Discovery act.
+It is our policy to turn over private user information only upon receipt of either (1) a valid order from a US court, or (2) a subpoena served as part of an existing lawsuit that complies with Rule 45 of the Federal Rules of Civil Procedure and/or the Indiana Evidence: Uniform Interstate Depositions and Discovery Act.
 Litigants should ensure that any such requests comply with the US SPEECH Act, 28 U.S.C.
 4101 et seq.

 Requests must identify the specific information (as listed above) sought.
 If a request is overly broad or seeks information not applicable to CTSFW, we will provide the last known email address of the information owner, applicable IP address information if available, and the date and time of associated transactions.